 According to UNDP 24.7% of Haitians live on less than 1.2 USD a day and 58.6% on less than 2.5 USD.
 The Human Development Index leaves the country in 163rd place out of 188.

 Haiti is one of the most deprived countries in Latin America.
-Its development is jeopardized by different factors such as political instability, high vulnerability to natural disasters; almost inexistent hygienic conditions and lack of adequate infrastructures.
+Its development is jeopardized by factors such as political instability, high vulnerability to natural disasters; almost inexistent hygienic conditions and lack of adequate infrastructures.
 More than one-third of the population lacks sufficient food.
 Land resources are limited and traditional methods of farming are not producing enough food to guarantee national food security.
-Levels of income inequality are among the highest in the Americas and nearly half of the national income goes to the richest 10% of the population, while nearly 71% of the population live below the poverty line.
+Levels of income inequality are among the highest in the Americas and nearly half of the national income goes to the richest 10% of the population.

 On the basis of these considerations the ST Foundation has decided to launch the DU Program in the country, officially in 2015, after having signed a first agreement with VIS and a local Salesian school in Port au Prince where the DU Lab has been located.

-The activity is replying to that need of infrastructures, competences and access to good quality education that are lacking in the area.
-After a first year of fine-tuning with the partners, in 2017 the project continued well with mutual satisfaction of all the stakeholders involved.
-In the first semester on 2018 the activities are increasingly progressing and as of June 2018 the Foundation trained over 500 students.
+The activity is responding to that need of infrastructures, competences and access to good quality education that are lacking in the area.
+After a first period of fine-tuning with the partners, the project has reached over 1,200 students since the inception.

 Unfortunately, the project has recently faced slowdowns because of the difficult socio-political instability which is causing severe problems of public order.